 15 years in

 Studies show a light at the end of a tunnel.
 The good news is many of these issues and any dissatisfaction begin to decline at this stage.
-This mean if we can push through past the 10-year mark, we are downhill from there.
+If we can push through past the 10-year mark, we are downhill from there.
 This also contribute to the kids getting older and more independent as well as careers are going well.
 There is more time to focus on our marriage again!

 What can couples do while going through this?